FM broadcasting in the United Kingdom: Frequency utilisation

 From 1955 the band 88.0 – 94.6 MHz was used (allotted and assigned) for three BBC national networks.
 Over the next 40 years, the band grew piecemeal to 87.5 – 108.0 MHz, allowing for five national networks and many local stations.

 Until 1995, parts of the band had been used in the United Kingdom for mobile service by police, fire brigades and the fuel and power industries.
 These parts were reassigned to broadcasting service gradually over many years as the communications services were transferred to new equipment in other parts of the spectrum.

 The current frequency allotment plan is based on an ITU agreement made in Geneva in 1984.
 The table below shows which kind of broadcasting transmitter stations are the main users of each part of the band.
 There are many exceptions.
 In some areas there is some commercial usage of the 'BBC local' sub bands while in Scotland, Wales and Northern Ireland the 'Radio 4' and 'BBC Local' ranges are used interchangeably.
-Community radio stations and RSLs tend to be fitted into any locally-available position.
+Community radio stations and RSLs tend to be fitted into any locally available position.

 Subcarriers

-The United Kingdom permits Radio Data System (RDS) subcarriers.
+The United Kingdom permits only Radio Data System (RDS) subcarriers.
+RDS dynamic (changing) PS is not permitted.

 Future switch off

-The UK government is planning for a switchover from FM to digital radio once take-up and coverage meets certain criteria.
-Successive governments have admitted that FM VHF Band II analogue radio would not cease until the majority use digital, so no actual date has ever been agreed.
-Digital listening figures however consistently include satellite, DTT and online streaming, not just DAB.
-In any case there is a commitment to maintain community FM radio.
-This means that as long as there are significant numbers of listeners on FM in the United Kingdom no government is likely to take the politically unpopular decision to turn off analogue.
+The UK government is planning for a switchover from FM to digital radio once take-up and coverage meet certain criteria.
+Successive governments have admitted that FM VHF Band II analogue radio would not cease until the majority use digital, so no date has been agreed.
+The threshold for the proportion listening to digital radio originally only included DAB but now also includes satellite, DTT and online streaming.
+There is a commitment to maintain community FM radio.
+As long as there are significant numbers of listeners on FM in the United Kingdom no government is likely to take the politically unpopular decision to turn off analogue.
 Support for the FM switch off in the UK is limited.
-In July 2020, provided the stations also broadcast on digital radio, UK government has decided to allow Ofcom to renew analogue FM and AM licences for a further ten-year period.
+In July 2020, provided the stations also broadcast on digital radio, the British Government decided to allow Ofcom to renew analogue FM and AM licences for a further ten-year period.